hwangseonbi/hwangseonbi/README.md

 <br><br>
 I live in Korea🇰🇷 and work as an Backend Developer👨‍💻.
 <br><br>
-I'm interested in cloud service especially related with [Kubernetes](https://kubernetes.io/) 🍽️.
+I'm interested in cloud service🌩️ especially related with [Kubernetes](https://kubernetes.io/).
 <br><br>
 Also you can find me in [👉 Blog](https://blog.labbehind.com/).
 <br><br>